Discreet. Understanding. Non-judgemental.

 If you would like support with your sexual health and wellbeing, book an appointment with Vala for advice.

 What are the characteristics of a sexually healthy person?

-- They understand that sexuality is a natural part of someone’s life, and sexuality involves more than just sexual behavior.
+- They understand that sexuality is a natural part of someone’s life, and sexuality involves more than just sexual behaviour.

-- A person who is sexually healthy can recognize that everyone has sexual rights.
+- A person who is sexually healthy can recognise that everyone has sexual rights.

 - Sexually healthy people make safe, reliable efforts to prevent unintended pregnancy, STIs, and also seek care and treatment when they are needed.